agamemnonc/two_sensor/README.md

 python Figure_3.py
 python statistical_comparisons.py
 ```

+All scripts should take less than a minute to run.

 ## Issues/Feedback
 If you run into any issues when trying to run the scripts or have any feedback on the code and/or results please open a new issue.